stormqloud/kazoo-tgbbok/README.md

 Remember, "You don't know, what you don't know".
 (TM some person before lawyers and coryright existed)

-This stuff is not for the absolute Kazoo beginner.
-If you are just starting Kazoo or wanting to install for the first time, this is probably not the best starting point for your adventure.
+If you are just starting Kazoo or wanting to install for the first time... https://github.com/stormqloud/kazoo-tgbbok/blob/master/install.md

-I'm adding some links to here if you must know.. https://github.com/stormqloud/kazoo-tgbbok/blob/master/install.md

-If you are a new user, play with the ISO.
+If you are a new user, play with the single sever ISO.
+Install it multiple times.

-If you are lost, you should call the 2600hz folks.
+If you are lost, you should call/email the 2600hz folks.
 They wrote the software and know it really well!!
 2600hz offers a manged hosted platform.

 For programmers/admin/techs and others that are trying to justify their jobs by doing themselves what 2600hz can already do better, you might find some useful things here.